CPE-ITTeam/CCPLUS/docs/installation.markdown

 ### Step 1: Apache
 Make sure you have a working [apache server configured](https://httpd.apache.org/docs/2.4/), including `mod_rewrite`, for serving the publicly-accessible elements of the CC-Plus application.
 For the purposes of these instructions, we will refer to this place as: `/var/www/ccplus/`.

-Define the public-facing web directory settings something along the lines of:
+Define the public-facing web directory settings something similar to those below.
+Note that increasing the TimeOut value is likely necessary for refreshing the COUNTER registry from the user interface.
 >
 >       DocumentRoot "/var/www/ccplus"
 >